 - Water in place of a soda or shake

-It’s much easier to find healthy options at your local grocery store than on the road, so take time to plan out your snacks before each trip.
+It’s much easier to find healthy options at your local grocery store than on the road, so take time to plan out and purchase your snacks before each trip.
 Packing some small salads, trail mixes, and fruits keeps you from grabbing chips and sugary treats along your journey.

 Don’t Forget to Exercise

 When you stop to fill up your gas tank using your fleet fuel card, take some time to exercise.
 Here is a sample workout routine that can be done in any truck stop across the country:

 - Do 4 sets of 15 crunches

 - Do 2 planks for 30 seconds each

 Some truck drivers also carry a folding bicycle in their cab so they can explore each new town while stretching their legs.

 When people look to make a healthy lifestyle change, diet always seems to be the focus, but getting enough sleep has even more of an impact on your daily routine.
 Doctors recommend getting at least 7 hours of uninterrupted sleep, so carry a sleeping mask and earplugs to avoid unwanted interruptions while you’re on the road.

 If you’re looking to make these healthy changes, start slow.
 These can be implemented one at a time to create a smooth transition towards a better lifestyle.
 Remember that one day of unhealthy habits isn’t the end of the world…it’s the weeks and months that ultimately matter.
 Stay motivated!